-Night Lights of the North Coast: Milky Way over South Fork Eel River
+Night Light of the North Coast: Milky Way over South Fork Eel River

 Though some of my images are made from multiple exposures, this one is a single exposure, painted with light.
 The word “photography” literally means “light painting,” and there is something about taking that idea and actually adding my own light strokes that appeals to me.
 Nighttime gives me the opportunity to make images that are illuminated in ways we don’t usually see, whether from moonlight, artificial ambient light sources, or light that I may apply to an area myself.
 Let me share with you one such light-painted image from a dark summer’s midnight in Southern Humboldt.